z0rr0/ytapi/README.md

 # Ytapi

-It is easy Python script to translate and check spelling using the console, it based on [Yandex Translate API](http://api.yandex.ru/translate/).
+It is Python script to translate and check spelling using the console, it based on [Yandex Translate API](http://api.yandex.ru/translate/).
 By default the script uses **en-ru** direction and UTF-8 encoding.

 ### Examples